Francine (cat): Return

+Francine jumping onto a box some months after her return.

 The Richmond SPCA waived all adoption fees on October 6-7 in honor of her return.

 She quickly returned to her normal routine, albeit with more affection from locals; a harness and new AirTag were placed on her.

 Francine Fest

 Coordinators of the search effort held a "Francine Fest" to celebrate her return, urging people to not overwhelm the Lowe's store on Monday.
-The event was held on the evening of Wednesday, October 8th, and featured live musicians, food trucks, a raffle, and a pet supply drive.
+The event was held on the evening of Wednesday, October 8th, at Main Line Brewery and featured live musicians, food trucks, a raffle, and a pet supply drive.
 To avoid overwhelming her, the cat was not to be present at the celebration.

+General Assembly recognition

+The Virginia General Assembly passed a resolution, patroned by multiple Richmond-area legislators, commending Task Force Francine for their multistate rescue efforts.